Macuyiko/minecraft-python/README.md

+> [!WARNING]
+> This repository is currently being rewritten to use GraalVM (to support Python 3) and be more in the same style as [LuaLink](https://github.com/LuaLink) is.
+> Updated README.md to follow soon.

 # Minecraft Server Python Interpreter

 `minecraft-python` is a Spigot plugin providing the ability to control Minecraft using Python.
 Contrary to other approaches, this project aims to expose the whole Bukkit API to Python, instead of only providing a few commands by hardcoding or wrapping these in a Spigot plugin.